inspec/inspec/docs-chef-io/content/inspec/resources/azurerm_subscription.md

 ## Syntax

-The resource will retrieve the current subscription which Inspec is using, which is specified in your environment/service principal.
+The resource will retrieve the current subscription which InSpec is using, which is specified in your environment/service principal.

     describe azurerm_subscription do